nathanlesage/conferia/docs/configuration.md

   maxHeight?: number

   /**
-   * Specifies the padding on the calendar board (default: 10).
+   * Specifies the padding on the calendar board (default: 10px).
    */
   eventCardPadding?: number

   /**
    * Specifies a specific grid line interval.
 By default, the grid lines will
    * mark the smallest interval available.
 With this setting, you can "fix" the
    * grid size to a specified number.
-Some values would be:
+Some common values might be:
    *
    * * `300`: 5 minutes
    * * `900`: 15 minutes